STForScratch/docs/docs/contributing/featurejson.md

 This is an array object.
 They are resources that your feature can access via userscripts and userstyles.
 You can use them to access images, videos, sounds, etc.

 Each item contains a name, which is important to be able to access it from a userscript/userstyle.
 Each one also contains a path, relative to the feature's folder, minus the "/" at the end.
+### options
+Options allow additional customization from the settings page.
+Dynamic features can also add listeners for when settings are changed.
+Every option should have an ID, which the feature userscripts use to get the option's value, set by the user.

+The option's name displays on the settings page.
+Unlike the option's ID, the name can be changed without affecting the user's settings.
+The type decides what kind of input/option it is.
+Here's what each type corresponds to:

+0. Text (string)
+1. Checkbox (boolean)
+2. Number (number)
+3. Color (string)

 *Userstyles and userscripts are discussed in a separate section.*